tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_03.md

 console.log(templateUrl); // outputs: imports/ui/button.html
 ```

-# Templates as a strings
+# Templates as strings

-There is no component without a template so instead of asynchronously loading a html file we can use `urigo:static-templates` package.
+There is no component without a template so instead of asynchronously loading an html file we can use `urigo:static-templates` package.
 It allows you to import template as a string.

 Okay, so first step will be to remove `angular-templates`: